palm86/hex_flora/priv/specimens/oxalis_convexula.md

 ### Distribution in the Hex

 Shale soils of De Doorns Renosterveld Karoo vegetation.
-Also occurs in De Doorns Sanstone Fynbos vegetation.
+Also occurs in Hex River Arid Alluvium Fynbos vegetation.